Dhanurmasam (full) information (significance) (importance) (specialty) (facts)

 [Lord Shiva, Goddess Sri Parvati Devi, Lord Sri Indra Deva, Lord Sri Kama Deva, Lord Sri Surya Deva, Lord Sri Chandra Deva, and other Devatas (Demigods).]

 2. To recite ‘Sri Vishnu Sahasra Nama Stotram‘ + Purusha Suktam.

-3. Offering Naivedya to Bhagavan Sri Vishnu as prescribed in the shastras.
+3. Offering Naivedya (Bhog) to Lord Sri Vishnu as prescribed in the Hindu Shastras (Texts).

 4. To observe nirjala upavasam (fast, even not drinking a drop of water) on Vaikuntha Ekadashi day.

-5. to perform Pitru Karyas on the day of Dhanur Vyatipata yoga
+5. To perform Pitru Karyas (Forefather rituals) on the day of Dhanur Vyatipata Yoga.

-6. To avoid performing all the auspicious functions like marriage, gruha pravesham, etc. during the Dhanur masam.
+6. To avoid performing all the auspicious functions like marriage, naming ceremony, griha pravesham, etc. during the Dhanur masam.

-7. Performing pooja rituals during Arunodaya kalam, that is, two hours before Sunrise.
+7. Performing pooja rituals during Arunodaya Kalam (early morning), that is, two hours before Sunrise.

 Advantages of performing pooja / worship of Lord Sri Vishnu during Dhanurmasam is as given below: